josephwalden13/tweak-installer/README.md

 Thanks to https://github.com/animetrics/PlistCS for their plist library

-and Thanks to https://github.com/adoconnection/SevenZipExtractor for their 7z library
+and thanks to https://github.com/adoconnection/SevenZipExtractor for their 7z library

 UI Source Code here : https://github.com/josephwalden13/Tweak-Installer-GUI